-The FNP clinical courses offer family nurse practitioner students an opportunity to apply newly developed skills and relate theoretical content to advanced practice nursing situations.
+The FNP clinical courses offer MSN and Post Master's Certificate students an opportunity to apply newly developed skills and relate theoretical content to advanced practice nursing situations.
 This professional experiential learning helps to further prepare students for the highest level of advanced practice.
-It also allows students to enhance skills in communication, teamwork, critical thinking and professionalism.
+It also allows students to enhance skills in communication, teamwork, critical reasoning, evidence-based practice, development of treatment plans, and professionalism.